dgurkaynak/stalk-demo-raft-consensus/README.md

 ![Demo](./demo.gif)

 This is a demo application, instrumented with OpenTracing API, which simulates *(a naive version of)* [Raft distributed consensus algorithm](https://en.wikipedia.org/wiki/Raft_(computer_science)).
-Heavily inspired from [ongardie/raftscope](https://github.com/ongardie/raftscope).
+Heavily inspired by [ongardie/raftscope](https://github.com/ongardie/raftscope).

 It can send traces to Jaeger and Zipkin backends.